Sports Development Volunteer Project in South Africa - Table View

 This program is ideal for:

 What to expect and how you'll make an impact

-After-school sport is hugely popular with children from low-income communities in South Africa, as a way to play their favourite games and spend time with their friends.
-Not only that, but it helps with their development and exposes them to better role models.
-As a volunteer, you’ll help to provide these programs to keep children busy after school and less likely to engage in negative behaviours, playing a key role in lowering some of the socio-economic problems often found in South Africa.
+After-school sport is hugely popular with children from low-income communities in South Africa.
+They enjoy it as a way to play their favourite games and spend time with their friends, but it also helps with their development and exposes them to positive role models.

 You’ll act as a volunteer sports coach, and have three options to choose from for your project:

 - You can help to run the existing sports being offered, including skateboarding, netball, soccer, boxing or swimming.
 This involves practicing and playing these sports and running the program that is already in place.